DDLund/Qwirkle/README.md

 This method calculates the exact probabilites by considering all (108 Choose 6) posssible starting hands.
 It takes approximately 30 min to run on a macbook PRO with an M1 chip.

 ### qwirkle_combo_efficient.m
 This method calculates the exact probabiliites using a combinatorial shortcut.
-It takes advantage of the combinatorial multiplicity due to there being three tiles for each color-shape combination.
+It takes advantage of the combinatorial multiplicity that arises from there being three tiles for each color-shape combination.
 It runs very fast.